aimerlee860/oh-my-vim/README.md

-# vimconf
+# Oh-
-Configurations for vim
+Configurations for vim！